 In April 2008 he was promoted to the Court of Appeal, and sat in both the civil and criminal divisions of the Court of Appeal.
 He has given judgments in a number of arbitration-related cases, such as E.T.I.
 Euro Telecom International v Republic of Bolivia EWCA Civ 880 (on the availability of a freezing injunction in aid of international arbitration), Itochu Corporation v Johann M.K.
 Blumenthal GMBH & Co EWCA Civ 996, (a challenge to the appointment of the arbitrator), Ingosstrakh-Investments v BNP Paribas SA EWCA Civ 644 (on the grant of an anti-suit injunction to protect a London arbitration), Broda Agro Trade (Cyprus) Limited v Alfred C. Toepfer International Gmbh EWCA Civ 1100 (on the interpretation and effect of section 72 of the Arbitration Act 1996), and AES Ust-Kamenogorsk Hydropower Plant LLP v Ust-Kamenogorsk Hydropower Plant JSC EWCA Civ 647, 2 Lloyd's Rep 233 (injunctive relief in aid of a London arbitration).

 Stanley Burnton is a former chairman of the Board of Trustees of the British and Irish Legal Information Institute (BAILII).
 He is also a former trustee of the British Institute of International and Comparative Law, and a member of its audit committee.
-He is an Honorary Fellow of St Edmund Hall, Oxford and a Visiting Professor at Queen Mary College, London.
+He is an Honorary Fellow of St Edmund Hall, Oxford.

 London One Essex Court